The Bachelor Party: Production

-Chayefsky on The Bachelor Party

-Chayefsky expressed ambivalence about The Bachelor Party:
+In a 1955 essay about The Bachelor Party, Chayefsky questioned the soundness of his original teleplay:

-I am not sure to this day where the basic approach was wrong; but obviously the line of the story is six inches off from beginning to end, and the third-act resolution is hardly an inevitable outgrowth of the preceding two acts.
-I have also found that most directors take a somewhat different approach to my scripts than I do.
+I am not sure to this day where the basic approach was wrong; but obviously the line of the story is six inches off from beginning to end, and the third-act resolution is hardly an inevitable outgrowth of the preceding two acts....
+I wanted to show the emptiness of an evening about town, and emptiness is one of the most difficult of all qualities to dramatize.

+He then praised Delbert Mann for his sensitive direction which, in Chayefsky's view, masked some of the story's structural weaknesses.

+The film's costumes were designed by Mary Grant, and music composed by Paul Mertz, with uncredited assistance from Alex North.
+The soundtrack featured songs by Irving Gordon and Roy Webb.

+The Bachelor Partys subject matter raised censorship concerns.
+The Catholic Legion of Decency gave it a "B" rating, adding that "only a positive conclusion averts a more stringent classification."
+The film also faced complaints from Hollywood's Production Code Administration (PCA), which objected to the "suggestion of abortion and the intended extramarital affair."
+The filmmakers opted to defy the PCA and leave the film as is, resulting in the withdrawal of the PCA seal of approval.

 Reception

-Bosley Crowther of The New York Times wrote of the film, "Mr. Chayefsky in his writing and Delbert Mann in his direction of this film have made it delightfully amusing and compensating as it flows.
+Bosley Crowther of The New York Times wrote of the film: "Mr. Chayefsky in his writing and Delbert Mann in his direction of this film have made it delightfully amusing and compensating as it flows.
 For the most poignant revelations of emptiness and fear, they have provided hilarious explosions in the serio-comic vein."

 Recognition

 The Bachelor Party was nominated for one Oscar, one BAFTA award, and one award at the 1957 Cannes Film Festival: